Lifetime ISA

 Tax rules and legislation relating to the Lifetime ISA may change in the future.
 The information given here is based on our understanding of the current situation at the date of publication.
 If you have any queries or concerns about your personal tax position we recommend you consult your local tax office or an IFA.

-Lifetime ISAs can be transferred between ISA managers and any transfer must be done within 30 days of an account holder’s request.
+Lifetime ISAs can be transferred between ISA managers and any transfer must be done within 30 days after the receipt of the transfer request.

 To transfer a Lifetime ISA you hold with another organisation to Unity Mutual you need to complete our Transfer Authority Form.